rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 >   <a href="http://openvoyce.com/products/bwf" target="_blank">Have a suggestion or feature request?
 Let us know!</a>

-WooCommerce Product Feed Manager is completely compatible with WPML.
+Product Feed Manager for WooCommerce is completely compatible with WPML.
 You can choose to save products in different languages and then generate feed for each language using this plugin.

 == Features ==